-Thoroughly wash away mud, salt, seaweed, and so on, with fresh water.
+1. Thoroughly wash away mud, salt, seaweed, and so on, with fresh water.

-- Remove the spark plugs and face the spark plug holes downward to allow any water, mud, or contaminants to drain. - Drain the fuel from the vapor separator, fuel filter, and fuel line. - Spray "Fogging Oil" or supply engine oil through the intake manifold and spark plug holes while rotating the flywheel manually. - 5.
-Take the outboard motor to a Yamaha dealer as soon as possible.
+2. Remove the spark plugs and face the spark plug holes downward to allow any water, mud, or contaminants to drain.

+- 3. Drain the fuel from the carburetor, fuel filter, and fuel line. - Feed fogging oil or engine oil through the carburetor(s) and spark plug holes while cranking with the manual starter or emergency starter rope.

+5. Take the outboard motor to a Yamaha dealer as soon as possible.